mirandaj527/Logistic_regression_model_bee_presence/README.md

 The following machine learning models were applied:

-- Logistic regression (supervised classification)
+- Logistic regression
 - Random forest classifier
-- K-means clustering (unsupervised)
+- K-means clustering

 Habitat variables measured within 1000 m buffers were used for modelling to reduce collinearity with 200 m habitat measures.